thymeleaf/thymeleaf-docs/docs/tutorials/extendingthymeleaf.md

 This `getMessage(...)` acts as a combination of the other two: first it tries to resolve the required message as a template message (defined in the application messages files) and if it doesn't exist tries to resolve it as a processor message.
-This way, applications can override –if needed– any messages stablished by its dialects' processors.
+This way, applications can override ---if needed--- any messages stablished by its dialects' processors.